Jxyme/spotehfi-ahk/README.md

 ### User Preferences

-spotehfi-ahk will prompt you with an 'initial setup' the first time you launch, and will save your preferences to file.
+Spotehfi-ahk will prompt you with an 'initial setup' the first time you launch, and will save your preferences to file.

 #### Font